RavenCutie21/Voice-Changer-Settings/README.md

 Note: during sound testing if switching to MME didnt work just go to client mode like i said it was your saving grace, but you would only choose your input and output device

 This is something for everyone that I recommend everyone to do so you can have the cleanest testing : audiodg.exe to priority high and cpu affinity to a single cpu core open task manager hit details right click audiodg.exe and set whats listed above as for the single cpu core make it an even number as thats your real cpu cores, so in my case i use 2 since i dont want it running on cpu 0 just my preference
+This gets rid of any potential static happening as you are forcing it only use one core, if its on all cores and its cycling through as it normally does, it produces crackles, static, etc.

 if you get ProcessLasso you can make the audiodg.exe setting continuously reapply every boot, otherwise you have to do it yourself every single time, suffer.